Common Misdiagnoses of Fibromyalgia

 There are several important things to keep in mind when thinking about chronic, widespread pain:

-- Ongoing chronic pain that is widespread is not in your head.
+- Ongoing chronic pain that is widespread is not in your head, but there could be contributing emotional factors like depression or anxiety.
 Pain is real and needs to be evaluated.

 - Keeping a journal of your pain symptoms will make it easier to talk with your doctor about the pain.
 It will help make sure the doctor has the information needed to properly evaluate your condition.